TechforTrade/Thunderhead-Filament-Extruder/README.md

    4. Breaker plate - A small disk of metal with a number of holes drilled into it that acts to reduce the twist in the plastic that is caused by the screw.
    5. Cooling tube - A brass tube at the end of the barrel that reduces the temperature of the plastic melt in order to increase its viscosity.
 The bend in the tube helps to aim the filament at the guide roller at the end of the water bath and improve roundness of the filament.
 It has two heating zones.
    6. Nozzle - determines diameter of melt as it leaves the extruder.
 Equiped with its own heating zone so that surface quality of the filament can be improved.
-5. Fume Hood - Used to collect fumes given off by the extruder and channel them into a tube.
+5. **Fume Hood** - Used to collect fumes given off by the extruder and channel them into a tube.
-6. Diameter Sensors - Non contact laser diameter sensors with their own control electronics.
+6. **Diameter Sensors** - Non contact laser diameter sensors with their own control electronics.
 The first is used to determine the diameter of the melt as it leaves the extruder and control the speed of the outfeed rollers in order to maintain a constant diameter.
-The second is used to moniter the final diameter and ensure that the set point of the first diameter sensor is correct.
+The second is used to monitor the final diameter and ensure that the set point of the first diameter sensor is correct.
+They communicate with the main microcontroller via IIC.
-7. Water Bath - Used to cool the melt quickly.
+7. **Water Bath** - Used to cool the melt quickly.
 This is important because otherwise, the PET would neck down to a very small diameter or cool too slowly and crystalize.
 Crystalized plastic is too brittle to work with a 3D printer.
-8. Outfeed Rollers - Used to pull the filament through the water bath.
+8. **Outfeed Rollers** - Used to pull the filament through the water bath.
 Their speed determines the diameter of the filament.
+The rollers are controlled by the primary diameter sensor.
-9. Spooler - Winds the filament up onto a spool.
+9. **Spooler** - Winds the filament up onto a spool.
 The spooler is still being worked on, early designs fought with the outfeed rollers and caused uneven filament diameters.
+Contains its own control electronics and communicates with the main microcontroller via IIC.